Fact-Augmented Lookahead Planning for LLM Agents: EXPERIMENTS

 \textbf{Benchmark Environments:} We use three different diverse environment domains, from which we can procedurally generate a near limitless amount of different environments.
 First, we create a procedurally generated text version of the classic environment of Frozen Lake \citep{brockman2016openai}, where we can alter the probability that all the tiles are holes ($h$) and ensure that each board is always at least solvable.
 Moreover, we use the standard ALFWorld environments \citep{shridhar2020alfworld} (randomly sampling three environments in the main paper, with more in the appendix).
 ALFWorld is a text environment that parallels embodied worlds in the ALFRED dataset \citep{shridhar2020alfred}, where each environment requires agents to reason to solve embodied tasks in a home environment.
 Furthermore, we benchmark against CrafterMini, a procedurally generated mini version of Crafter \citep{hafner2021benchmarking}---a 2D world where the player needs to explore for resources, collect materials and build tools.
 The goal here is to craft an iron pickaxe, which can only be done by crafting two previous items and using collected resources.
-We detail all environments in \Cref{sec:BenchmarkEnvironmentsDetails}.
+We detail all environments in Appendix~\ref{sec:BenchmarkEnvironmentsDetails}.

 \textbf{Benchmark Methods:} We seek to provide competitive benchmarks; therefore, we compare against \textbf{ReAct} \citep{yao2023react}, reasoning then acting, which observes the current observation, interaction history, and the environment description.
 Building on top of ReAct, we compare with \textbf{Reflexion} \citep{shinn2023reflexion}, which maintains a buffer of previously learned verbal lessons on how to act better that is appended to the end of each episode, and is included in the agent's prompt.
-Moreover, we compare with an ablation of the method \textbf{ReAct + FEC}, which is a ReAct agent with Fact Extraction and Compression as done in LWM-Planner, without the tree search, we also compare with our method of \textbf{LWM-Planner}.
-Lastly, we evaluate a \textbf{Random} policy.
-We provide full benchmark method details in \Cref{sec:BenchmarkMethodImplementationDetails}.
+Moreover, we consider two strong search-based planners, Tree-of-Thought (\textbf{ToT}) \citep{yao2024treeofthought} and Retrieval-Augmented Planning (\textbf{RAP}) \citep{kagaya2024rap}, both of which expand lookahead trees using LLM calls but do not learn symbolic abstractions.
+We include an ablation of our method, \textbf{ReAct + FEC}, which is a ReAct agent with Fact Extraction and Compression as done in LWM-Planner but without the tree search, our full \textbf{LWM-Planner}, and a \textbf{Random} policy.
+We provide full benchmark method details in Appendix~\ref{sec:BenchmarkMethodImplementationDetails}.